London skyline at dusk with Tower Bridge, the Shard and the City of London financial district illuminated

 9.7Location

-Why for business — The Berkeley is the third Maybourne Group flagship in London (after Claridge's and the Connaught) and sits on Wilton Place at the corner of Knightsbridge and Belgravia.
-The hotel was rebuilt in 1972 from the original 1897 building and renovated continuously since; the most-recent…
+Why for business: The Berkeley is the third Maybourne Group flagship in London (after Claridge's and the Connaught) and sits on Wilton Place at the corner of Knightsbridge and Belgravia.
+The hotel was rebuilt in 1972 from the original 1897 building and renovated continuously since; the ongoing work has kept the rooms contemporary rather than period.

 Best room: Pavilion Suite (rooftop duplex with terrace) or Knightsbridge Suite (entry-level corner suite).